dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Opened the new OU and created security groups for HR, Finance, IT, and Accounts.<br>
   - Set group type to Security and scope to Global.<br>
   - Named each group based on department function for clear identification.<br>
-  - Added user accounts into the matching department security groups.<br>
+  - Added user accounts to the matching department security groups.<br>
   - Checked each user’s properties to confirm correct group membership.<br>
   - Verified the OU structure and groups appeared correctly in Active Directory.<br>
   - Prepared the groups for use in shared folder permission assignment.<br>